 "I fell in love with sponges"

-Head of the Laboratory of Functional Inorganic Materials at EPFL, Wendy Queen's sponges tells us about her love for sponges.
-A certain kind of sponges.
+Head of the Laboratory of Functional Inorganic Materials at EPFL, Wendy Queen tells us about her love for sponges - a certain kind of sponge!

 "I am Wendy Queen.
 I’m originally from South Carolina.
 I moved to Switzerland from the San Francisco Bay Area in May 2015 after I was offered a tenure-track position as assistant professor at EPFL Valais-Wallis.
 Since then I have led the Laboratory of Functional Inorganic Materials.